azmedtech/Election_Prediction_Project_4/README.md

 ## Sentiment Analysis

 Three datasets were obtaiend from Kaggle.com (links below) and processed in Jupyter Notebooks using Python code.
 The datasets contained information about social media posts that had statements of a political nature.
 After cleaning and merging the data, the natual language took kit was used to generate sentiment scores for each post, broken into % neutral, % positive, and % negative (total sum = 1.0 per post).
-These scores were further evaluated to determine an overall average sentiment score by candidate, for each electio nyear data was avaialble (2016, 2020, and 2024).
-The goal of is to use this sentiment iformation, in additiona lto demographic and economic factors, to strengthen the predictive value of our machine learning model.
+These scores were further evaluated to determine an overall average sentiment score by candidate, for each election year data was available (2016, 2020, and 2024).
+The goal of is to use this sentiment information, in addition to demographic and economic factors, to strengthen the predictive value of our machine learning model.

 ![Average Sentiment By Party](<Visualizations/all_years_avg_sent_by_cand.png>)
  Insights: The average sentiment expressed in the social media posts analyzed was not significantly different between political parties for any of the election cycles evaluated during this project.
 Of interest, there appears to be a significant downward shift in the sentiment expressed by each author for their respective candidate during the 2020 election, in which both parties were viewed substantially less favorably than in the previous election cycle, with the Republican candidate viewed negatively overall.
 For reference, the sentiment scale ranges from -1.0 (completely negative) to 1.0 (completely positive).